liberatr/sql-battle-school/join2-inner-outer/outline.md

 * You may use `LEFT JOIN` and `LEFT OUTER JOIN` interchangeably in SQLite.
 * The Left and Right tables in Inner Joins can be reordered without affecting the results, but for Outer Joins the ordering of the tables matters.
   *i.e. Placing awards on the Left would mean all awards were included, not all Cadets.*
 * In a Left join, you want to use the ON or USING syntax.
-If you use WHERE, you may omit rows.
+If you use WHERE, you may unintentionally omit rows.
   *i.e. If a row in the `award` table is NULL, its `cadet_id` cannot be equal to an `id` in the `cadet` table.*

+##Procedure: SQL SELECT

+This is a review of our earlier procedure to write an SQL SELECT statement, revised to help us write queries that use an Outer Join.

+1. Which tables to select FROM?
+2. Which to LEFT JOIN?
+Table with possible NULL rows on the Right.
+3. Instead of WHERE, use ON or USING.
+4. Specify the WHERE clause.
+5. Decide which fields to SELECT.
+6. Decide which fields to ORDER BY.
+7. Add a LIMIT.

 ##Live demo